 MA in Communication

-Whether you are helping an organization roll out a new product, lobbying policy makers, tailoring messages to promote health, finding ways to best communicate scientific concepts to a general audience, or building stronger relationships with stakeholders, Mason’s Communication MA reflects broad and evolving needs in communication.
+Whether you are helping an organization roll out a new product, lobbying policy makers, tailoring messages to promote health, finding ways to best communicate scientific concepts to a general audience, analyzing media, or building stronger relationships with stakeholders, Mason’s Communication MA reflects broad and evolving needs in communication.

 Overall, the program offers four distinct areas of focus: